AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 For the effluent system a valve needs to be added at the end to ensure there will be consistent effluent flow and make maintenance accessibility easier.
 Since the effluent pipe will begin extruding out from the UASB reactor upwards at 60 degrees to make sure the sludge granules settle back into the reactor, the team also has to figure out a way to add a pipe going vertically upwards through the effluent pipe to make sure atmospheric pressure is the same throughout.
 If atmospheric pressure can be maintained through the fabrication of the vertical pipe, the effluent pipe will ideally bend at the middle from upwards 60 degrees to a downwards vertical pipe that empties the effluent.
 Unfortunately, finding 30 degree connections are rather difficult to find in Honduras, so the team has yet to settle on a design of the effluent pipe.

 Initially to support the influent system and pipes, the team had decided to use 80/20 extrusions; however, upon further consideration of the environment in which the reactor will be tested, the team will prioritize materials that are resistant to rusting and easily maintained but also able to support heavy objects.

-The team will also rely on hydraulic code from previous teams to get an estimate for the exit velocity of water entering the UASB.
 Upon completing the design for the frame, the team will fabricate the influent system based on its design and begin testing it with water.

-The optimal height and cross-sectional area for the influent pipes to be entering the tank still needs to be determined so that the flow of wastewater passing through the sludge will be around .0069 m/s - .02778 m/s .
-It is desirable for the upflow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not too fast where the granules will washout because of inadequate residence time.
+The optimal height and cross-sectional area for the influent pipes to be entering the tank still needs to be determined so that the flow of wastewater passing through the sludge will be between .0069 m/s - .02778 m/s .
+It is desirable for the upflow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not so fast that the granules washout because of inadequate residence time.
 The research team is currently testing whether the entry of influent pipes above the sludge or the entry of influent pipes close to the bottom will result in less preferential pathways.
 Once UASB design receive this information, the team can finalize on the sections of the length of the pipes that will be vertical and horizontal.

-## Redesigning the Tipping Bucket
-In order to

 ## Python Documentation
 This python documentation is used to determine the relationship between drain time from the flow tank, diameter of the influent pipes, geometry of the flow dividing tank, and resulting up flow velocity, so that the team can make better informed design decisions.
 The code is below, and comments have been added for clarity.

 The time it takes for the flow dividing tank to drain should be slow enough so that in case the bucket initially fills up just one division of flow dividing tank, it will not begin emptying out until overflow reaches other sections, but fast enough so that the tank completely drains out between successive dumps of the tipping bucket for self cleaning purposes and so that up flow velocity of influent water is fast enough to lift settling sludge particles.
 This drain time is determined by the diameter of the influent pipes and the head gain per dump of the tipping bucket, and the ensuing code will be used to determine the optimal combination of influent pipe diameter and flow dividing tank geometry to achieve said drain time.

-Important note is that the water level of the reactor is set at the same height as the bottom of the flow dividing tank.
 ```python
 from aguaclara.core.units import unit_registry as u
 from aguaclara.core import physchem as pc